-Have questions or need assistance setting up a 401(k), 403(b) or an IRA?
-We have utilized these services for years and setup our clients with the ideal option that fits their retirement goals.
+Have questions or need assistance setting up a 401(k), 403(b), or IRA?
+We have utilized these services for years and set up our clients with the ideal option that fits their retirement goals.

 Defined contribution plans (DC)

-A defined contribution plan is an employer sponsored retirement plan where the employee elects how much they want to contribute on a per pay basis.
-An employer can choose to contribute to this type of plan which is often referred to as a match.
-Two popular types of these plans are 401(k) and 403(b) plans.
-This plan works best for accumulation and we always recommend reviewing the investment strategy and tax diversification that the plan offers.
+A defined contribution plan is an employer-sponsored retirement plan where the employee elects how much they want to contribute per pay basis.
+An employer can choose to contribute to this type of plan, which is often referred to as a match.
+Two popular types of these plans are 401(k) and 403(b).
+This plan works best for accumulation, and we always recommend reviewing the investment strategy and tax diversification that the plan offers.

-In a Traditional IRA, you make contributions with money you may be able to deduct on your tax return, and any earnings can potentially grow tax-deferred until you withdraw them in retirement.
-Depending on your adjusted growth income you might not qualify for the tax deduction.
+In a Traditional IRA, you make contributions with money you may be able to deduct on your tax return, and any earnings can grow tax-deferred until you withdraw them in retirement.
+Depending on your adjusted growth income, you might not qualify for the tax deduction.

-A Spousal IRA is a strategy which a working spouse is able to contribute to an IRA in the name of a spouse that is not working or has little income.
-It is a good way to increase your retirement savings in the case your household only has one source of income.
-You must be married filing jointly to participate in this plan.
+A Spousal IRA is a strategy in which a working spouse can contribute to an IRA in the name of a spouse that is not working or has little income.
+It is a good way to increase your retirement savings in case your household only has one source of income.
+You must be married and filing jointly to participate in this plan.

 A Rollover IRA is an account that allows you to move funds from your old employer-sponsored retirement plan (403(b), 401(k)) into an IRA.
-With an IRA rollover, you can preserve the tax-deferred status of your retirement assets, without paying current taxes or early withdrawal penalties at the time of transfer.
+With an IRA rollover, you can preserve the tax-deferred status of your retirement assets without paying current taxes or early withdrawal penalties at the transfer time.
 Moving your plan into your own IRA will increase investment options and can potentially reduce fees.

-A Simplified Employee Pension (SEP) plan provides business owners with a simplified method to contribute toward their employees’ retirement as well as their own retirement savings in an IRA.
-This might not be the best choice for business owners with employees as the owner is required proportional contributions for each eligible employee if you contribute for yourself.
+A Simplified Employee Pension (SEP) plan provides business owners with a simplified method to contribute toward their employees’ retirement and retirement savings in an IRA.
+This might not be the best choice for business owners with employees as the owner is required to make proportional contributions for each eligible employee if you contribute for yourself.

 A SIMPLE IRA is a retirement savings plan that most small businesses with 100 or fewer employees can use.
 It is ideal for small business owners who don’t want the fiduciary responsibilities that come with a qualified plan.
 Employers must contribute a match to this plan at a minimum of 1% and a maximum of 3% of the employee’s salary.